MadelynTav/Welcome_HackTrafficking4Good/projects/city_profiles_illegal_sex_industry/README.md

 <li>Market Research Data</li>
 <ul>
 <li>A common data collection technique for law enforcement agencies and practitioners is to post decoy ads on escort sites and collect log the incoming phone numbers requesting additional information.
-Throughout this process, the CEASE Network practitioners have collected nearly 10,000+ potential sex buyer and pimp phone numbers.
+Throughout this process, our practitioners have collected nearly 10,000+ exploiter phone numbers.
 This data was sent to a market research firm to aggregate demographic information for each number.
 This dataset reflects that demographic data, and <b>does not include individual phone numbers.</b></li>

 </ol>